techulus/manage/README.md

 ## Manage

-Manage is an open-source alternative to Basecamp, offering a streamlined project management experience.
+Manage is an open-source project management app inspired by Basecamp.
 With its intuitive interface, customizable features, and emphasis on collaboration, Manage empowers teams to enhance productivity and achieve project success.
 Enjoy the benefits of open-source flexibility, data security, and a thriving community while managing your projects efficiently with Manage.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
 You can follow the progress on Twitter [@arjunz](https://twitter.com/arjunz).